iFrame payment form

 Securing iFrame

-To achieve the highest level of PCI-DSSv3 compliance with the iFrame, disable the creation of payment methods via direct API.
+To achieve the highest level of PCI-DSS compliance with the iFrame, disable the creation of payment methods via direct API.
 After confirming the XML, JSON, CORS, or transparent direct methods of adding a payment method are not in use, enable the "iFrame or Spreedly Express only" option from the Environment settings page in the Spreedly application.

 This prevents direct API submission of payment methods which is required to detect malicious attacks and, in general, enforce adherence to the PCI standard.
 The only way payment methods can be added to this environment is via the iFrame (or Express) payment forms.